HaxeFoundation/haxe-evolution/proposals/0000-safe-navigation.md

 ## Detailed design

 As demonstrated above, `?.` will act as an alternative to `.` for nullable types.
-There should never be space between the two characters of the operator.
 The resulting type will always be `Null<T>`.

+Adding this feature will require modification of the `ExprDef` enum to include the safe alternatives to `EField`, `ECall`, and `EArray` through either additional enum values or fields in the enum values.

+In terms of specific syntax, there should never be space between the two characters of the operator.
 ```haxe
 final nullString: Null<String> = null;
 nullString?.length; // safely returns null (Null<Int>)